What are the updated quarantine guidelines as directed by the CDC and PA Department of Health?

 Essentially, yes.
 According to the Commonwealth’s guidance, you do need to screen everyone and that no one that has a temperature of 100.4 degrees or higher should be at an event.
-They should stay home or be sent home.
-Self-reporting and honesty are crucial in the absence of taking temperatures.
+They should stay home, or be sent home.
+Self-reporting and honesty is crucial in the absence of taking temperatures.

 Am I required to wear a mask while coaching?